chepkiruibetty/delani-studio/README.md

 ## Behaviour Driven Development(BDD)

-Landing Page
+ 1.Landing Page

  Mouse-Icon: "Smooth Scrolls to the next page.
 Mouse icon has a bouncing effect."
 What We Do Section

 Icons: "Click on the icons to display their descriptions."
 Descriptions: "Click on the descriptions again to hide them and to display the icons."

-Portfolio Section
+2.Portfolio Section

 Images: "Hover on each image to display their respective descriptions."

-Contact Us Section
+3.Contact Us Section

 INPUT: "Fill all forms and Submit"
 OUTPUT: "Thanks for being our client,your message has been received"